 - Libel or slander

-If you have professional liability insurance, your insurance carrier will pay defense costs for third-party claims and other legal expenses that may arise.
-Professional liability is usually recommended for lawyers, architects, healthcare professionals, and anyone that offers professional services.
+With Professional liability coverage in place, your insurance carrier will pay defense costs for third-party claims and other legal expenses that may arise.
+Professional liability insurance is usually recommended for lawyers, architects, healthcare professionals, and anyone that offers professional services.

 Cyber Liability Insurance